shaozhefeng/Contest/DP.md

 # Tree
 I 17 - Vertex Cover
 I 21 - Largest Independent Set
+I 167 - Number of ways to form a heap with n distinct integers

 # Backtracking
 I 85 - Count total number of N digit numbers such that the difference between sum of even and odd digits is 1